Have you ever avoided updating your theme because it was difficult, time consuming, and you were afraid of losing your changes?

 It’s no secret that visitors and search engines love details.
 Easily edit your post info to provide the date published, date updated and other details such as disclosures.

 We’ve long advocated that your recipes should be evergreen and that dates shouldn’t impact your content, and we still do.
-But recent data shows that having date published and date modified are a good user experience, and may help search engine ranking due to schema.
+But recent data shows that having date published and date modified are a good user experience, and may help search engine ranking due to additional schema.

 Disclosures (in development)